TOI-2155 b: A Massive Brown Dwarf or a Very Low-Mass Star?: Analysis and Results

 We performed a fit using PHOENIX stellar atmosphere models \citep{husser2013new}, with $T_{\rm eff}$, $\log g$, and [Fe/H] adopted from the spectroscopic analysis.
 The extinction $A_V$ was limited to the maximum line-of-sight value from the Galactic dust maps of \citet{Schlegel:1998}.
 The resulting fit (Figure~\ref{phoneix_sed}) has a best-fit $A_V = 0.16 \pm 0.08$, with a reduced $\chi^2$ of 1.4.
 Integrating the (unreddened) model SED gives the bolometric flux at Earth, $F_{\rm bol} = 7.27 \pm 0.26 \times 10^{-10}$ erg~s$^{-1}$~cm$^{-2}$.
 Taking the $F_{\rm bol}$ together with the {\it \textit{Gaia}\/} parallax directly gives the bolometric luminosity, $L_{\rm bol} = 3.89 \pm 0.14$~L$_\odot$.
+The stellar radius follows from the Stefan-Boltzmann relation, giving $R_\star = 1.76 \pm 0.03$~R$_\odot$.
 In addition, we can estimate the stellar mass from the empirical relations of \citet{torres2010use}, giving $M_\star = 1.33 \pm 0.008$~M$_\odot$.
+Finally, we estimate the (projected) rotation period from the spectroscopic $v\sin i$ together with $R_\star$ from above, giving $P_{\rm rot}/\sin i = 4.4 \pm 0.1$~days. \changeblue{We also find no detectable lithium absorption at 6708\,\AA, consistent with the inferred mature age of the system}.